Contact Us for a Free Consultation (213) 542-0979

 • if you have ever failed to appear in court.

-In order decide the flight risk question, the judge reviews if you have family, children, or property in California that you don't want to leave behind.
+To decide the flight risk question, the judge reviews if you have family, children, or property in California that you don't want to leave behind.

-They will also your specific crime to determine the possibility you might commit additional crimes if they were to allow a release on bail.
+They will also determine your specific crime to determine the possibility you might commit additional crimes if they were to allow a release on bail.

 Put simply, they need to determine whether you are a danger to the public due to your alleged crime.
 Our Los Angeles criminal defense lawyers will review more below.